 - A project budget

-- Submit Applications as an attachment by March 10 to: Adrienne Brandon, firstname.lastname@example.org.
+- Submit Applications as an attachment by April 9 to Sarah Wilbur, firstname.lastname@example.org.

 - Eligibility and Criteria for selection:

 - The Dance Writing Award is a competitive award presented annually.
-The winning research paper will be chosen among submissions that are received by first day of Spring break of every year.
-The Dance Writing Award recognizes the Duke University undergraduate who has written a research paper demonstrating excellence in dance writing and has proven his/her ability to translate the moving text to the written word.
-Award: $250
+The winning paper will be chosen among submissions that are received by first day of Spring break of every year.
+The Dance Writing Award recognizes the Duke University undergraduate who has written a paper demonstrating excellence in dance writing and has proven his/her ability to translate the movement text to the written word.

-You must be enrolled in at least one dance course (half credit or full credit) in either the fall or spring semester of this academic year.
-Majoring or minoring in Dance is not a requirement.
+- Student applicants must be enrolled in at least one dance course (half credit or full credit) in either the fall or spring semester of the academic year of their submission.

-The submission may be a research paper written specifically for this competition, or a paper written at any time in the past semesters at Duke (e.g. written for a journal or a newspaper; written for class, etc.).
+- The submission may be a paper written specifically for this competition, or a paper written at any time in the past semesters at Duke (e.g. written for a journal or a newspaper; written for class, etc.).
 It can be reworked and edited as you feel is necessary.

-The subject matter and content of the research paper is open, however, it should center on the topic of Dance / Performance.
-The research may be historical, theoretical, reflective or research oriented.
+- The subject matter and content of the paper is open.
+It may be historical, theoretical, reflective or research oriented.
 For example, the paper may be a performance review, a reflective journal or an academic research paper.
 Citations in an academically acceptable method and a bibliography must be included if the nature of your paper requires it.

-The winning research paper will be selected by the members of the dance faculty.
+- The winning paper will be selected by the members of the dance faculty.

-- Please submit your paper by March 10th.
+- Please submit your paper by March 8.
 It should be sent electronically to the Director of Undergraduate Studies, Sarah Wilbur, email@example.com.